-In 2005, TRI began a collaboration with the Partnership at DrugFree.org (formerly the Partnership for a Drug Free America) to create science-informed helping tools for parents struggling to protect children from the dangers of alcohol and drugs.
+In 2005, TRI began a collaboration with the Partnership for Drug-Free Kids (formerly the Partnership at Drugfree.org) to create science-informed helping tools for parents struggling to protect children from the dangers of alcohol and drugs.
 That collaboration partially formed the basis for the Parents Translational Research Center, funded in 2010 by NIDA and one of the first translational research centers of its kind devoted to research and development of practical tools for parents and other caregivers confronting issues of drug or alcohol use in their teenagers.

 The Parents Translational Research Center has released several research-based tools for parents: